- Home

-Homeowners facing a jump in mortgage repayments may be prompting some to consider diverting any spare cash towards paying down their mortgage rather than stashing it in a savings account.
+Homeowners facing a jump in mortgage repayments this year may be considering diverting any spare cash towards paying down their mortgage rather than stashing it in a savings account.

-In December 2021 it was possible to lock into a two-year fix at about 2.34%, but following a series of base rate increases in the past two years a bid to tame rampant inflation, the average two-year fixed rate has jumped to 5.81%, according to Moneyfactscompare.co.uk.
-While the Bank of England held the base rate at 5.25% at its last meeting, mortgage rates remain relatively high.
-This means that anyone needing to remortgage imminently could see hundreds, if not thousands of pounds added to their annual mortgage costs.
+In December 2021 it was possible to lock into a two-year fix at about 2.34%, but following a series of base rate increases in the past two years in a bid to tame rampant inflation, the average two-year fixed rate has now jumped to 5.39%, according to Moneyfactscompare.co.uk.
+The Bank of England cut the base rate to 4.75% at its last meeting in November 2024, with mortgage rates easing prior to this thanks to lower swap rates.
+You can learn more about these in our guide What are swap rates and how do they affect my mortgage?

 Here, we look at the pros and cons of overpaying your mortgage compared to saving, and how doing so could potentially save you large amounts in interest and reduce your mortgage term.